kodekloudhub/community-faq/docs/how-tos/apple-silicon/vmware-fusion.md

 1. Next, install the Vagrant VMware utility
     1. Go [here](https://developer.hashicorp.com/vagrant/install/vmware).
-    1. Download the ARM64 version for macOS whiich is another `.dmg` installer.
+    1. Download the ARM64 version for macOS which is another `.dmg` installer.
     1. Click on the `.dmg` file and then on the package icon in the dialog that follows.
     1. Follow the instructions.